Ostrzyciel/ostrzyciel.github.io/_posts/2025-03-31-jelly-and-cbor-ld.md

 That's really a story for a few other blogposts! 😆 But, in short, [Jelly](https://w3id.org/jelly) is much closer to more traditional RDF formats (like [Turtle](https://www.w3.org/TR/turtle/)) than CBOR-LD.
 Internally, it looks a lot like an N-Triples/N-Quads file (just a long list of triples), but the triples are interspersed with dictionary entries.

 For example, if we are going to use the IRI `http://xmlns.com/foaf/0.1/knows`, we put the prefix `http://xmlns.com/foaf/0.1/` in the prefix lookup under, say, ID 4, and then we put the string `knows` in the name lookup under ID 2.
 The IRI then looks like this: `RdfIri(4, 2)`.
 The lookups are updated as we go along through the stream, evicting old entries if needed.
-They are sent via the same byte stream as the triples/quads, so you get the entire type in one file – just like in Turtle or N-Triples.
+They are sent via the same byte stream as the triples/quads, so you get the entire data in one file – just like in Turtle or N-Triples.

 There are also a few other techniques used, including compressing repeating terms and some tricks with differential compression of lookup references...
 You can find the [full spec on Jelly's website](https://jelly-rdf.github.io/dev/specification/serialization/), if you are interested.
 The nice part about it is that it's very fast, works automatically with any RDF data (no need to think about contexts), can handle data of any size (with bounded memory!), and is sufficiently compact for most use cases.